greggman/vertexshaderart/README.md

         This fills the screen with the texture that contains the music history.

+    *   `showFloatHistory=true`

+        This fills the screen with the texture that contains the float music history.

+    *   `showTouchHistory=true`

+        This fills the screen with the texture that contains the touch data history.

     *   `long=true`

         Along with `local=true` as in `local=true&long=true` provides a really long